-- Use the Met Eireann sea area forecast and other complementary weather forecast sources to ascertain wind direction, wind strength, likelihood of precipitation, estimate temperature and apply these aspects of the weather forecast to a marine chart or OS map of the area they intend to paddle. - Obtain the time and height of high water and low water in their area and then transfer this to a marine chart or OS map detailing the effect the tide will have on their intended trip. - Explain and apply the 50/90 rule and the Rule of Twelfths - Recognise areas on a chart where wind and tide oppose each other and discuss the challenges to sea kayakers which this effect may pose. - Obtain a swell forecast and estimate the effect of the swell on an intended trip at sea. - Combine the forecasted effects of weather, tides and swell to plan a basic trip at sea including waypoints, distances between waypoints, direction of wind relative to each leg between waypoints, and effect of the tide on each leg between waypoints. - Plot a compass course between two waypoints. - Calculate the distance between two waypoints. - Estimate a time to paddle between two waypoints.
+- Use the Met Éireann sea area forecast and other complementary weather forecast sources to ascertain wind direction, wind strength, likelihood of precipitation, estimate temperature and apply these aspects of the weather forecast to a marine chart or OS map of the area they intend to paddle. - Explain the cause and effect of a sea breeze. - Obtain the time and height of high water and low water in their area and then transfer this to a marine chart or OS map detailing the effect the tide will have on their intended trip. - Explain and apply the 50/90 rule and the Rule of Twelfths. - Explain the term 'Slack Water'. - Recognise areas on a chart where wind and tide oppose each other and discuss the challenges to sea kayakers which this effect may pose. - Obtain a swell forecast and estimate the effect of the swell on an intended trip at sea. - Combine the forecasted effects of weather, tides and swell to plan a basic trip at sea including waypoints, distances between waypoints, direction of wind relative to each leg between waypoints, and effect of the tide on each leg between waypoints.